Nowadays, men are swooning over blue pants and brown shoes.

 Brown loafers aren’t meant for work.
 Instead, they are the ultimate in play and relaxation.

-Brown dress bots are another option for your blue pants; they’re casual in a different way.
+Brown dress boots are another option for your blue pants; they’re casual in a different way.

 Look for a more hip and stylish fashion dress boot, like Chelsea or Chukka.